lidofinance/csm-prover-tool/README.md

    > - If the block has a slashing or withdrawal, report it to the CS Module
    > - If the current state of `KeysIndexer` is helthy enougth to be trusted completely, remove the root from `RootsStack`

+So, according to the algorithm, there are these statements:
+1. We always go sequentially by the finalized routs of blocks, taking the next one by the root of the previous one.
+In this way we avoid missing some blocks.
+2. If for some reason the daemon crashes, it will start from the last root running before the crash when it is launched
+3. If for some reason KeysAPI crashed or CL node stopped giving validators, we can use the previously successfully received data to guarantee that our slashings will report for another ~15h and withdrawals for ~27h (because of the new validators appearing time and `MIN_VALIDATOR_WITHDRAWABILITY_DELAY`)
+If any of these time thresholds are breached, we can't be sure that if there was a slashing or a full withdrawal there was definitely not our validator there.
+That's why we put the root block in the stack just in case, to process it again later when KeysAPI and CL node are well.

 ## Installation

 ```bash